Contrast-Security-OSS/infrastructure-hire-project/project3/README.md

 # Infrastructure

-1. Stand up the the Terraform managed RDS infrastructure (see [Infrastructure README](./terraform/envs/production/README.md)).
+1. Stand up the Terraform managed RDS infrastructure (see [Infrastructure README](./terraform/envs/production/README.md)).
 1. Make sure you can connect to the database using the 'mysql' CLI or other MySQL client.
 1. Take a good look RDS param group and apply any changes to your live instance.